katalinic/betaVAE/README.md

 Note that this code is older, and has not been updated to the tf.Dataset API.

-## Capacity
+## Understanding disentangling

-`capacity.py` is an attempt at reproducing the Figure 3 (top left) of Understanding disentangling in $\beta$-VAE by Burgess et al. (https://arxiv.org/pdf/1804.03599.pdf).
+Attempt at reproducing the Figure 3 (top left) of Understanding disentangling in $\beta$-VAE by Burgess et al. (https://arxiv.org/pdf/1804.03599.pdf).
 The preset hyperparameters definitely lead to an increase in latent factor capacity in stages as presented in the paper (i.e. first towards x and y, then scale etc.), though not at the same rate.